jacace/sample_design_patterns/Readme.md

 #2.TemplateMethodDesignPattern: This class implements the Template Pattern (based on Template method) in hypothetical Pipelines As Code

-#3.StrategyDesignPattern: This class implements teh Strategy design pattern
+#3.StrategyDesignPattern: This class implements the Strategy design pattern

-#4 State Pattern: allows an object to alter its behaviour when its internal state changes.
-Colo to finite state machines, similar to an implementation of the strategy pattern.
+#4 State Pattern: allows an object to alter its behaviour when its internal state changes, so it keeps track of the state similar to finite state machines, similar to an implementation of the strategy pattern.

+#6 Factory method

 TODOs:
 #a Some methods have little variations so they can be implemented in teh base class too, e.g.: git clone, publish to an APIm management system, etc